OPEN FROM 2ND JUNE TO 1ST NOVEMBER 2020

-A log cabin Tea Room serves a range of hot and cold drinks and a delicious variety of food options.
+A log cabin Tea Room serves a range of hot and cold drinks and a delicious variety of food options and a half way horsebox in heart of the garden provides lighter refreshments.

 Dogs are welcome if kept on a lead.